Itega/Captive-Portal-AutoConnect/README.md

  - CESI

 ## Install
-To use this script you will need Python 2.7
+To use this script you will need Python 2.7 and Windows
  1. `git clone https://github.com/Itega/Captive-Portal-AutoConnect/`
  2. `pip install -r requirements.txt`
  3. Edit `config.py.example` and rename it to `config.py`